JesperJohnsson/picuzzle/README.md

 * open the generated file picuzzle.xcworkspace
 * start the simulator
 * you should now be up and running and being able to test picuzzle.

+The first time that you run the "pod install" command it could be a quite long process taking up to 45min if you haven't used cocoapods at all before.